44 MXS Gains New Commander

 |0

-This work, 44 MXS Gains New Commander [Image 4 of 4], by SSgt Celeste Zuniga, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 44 MXS Gains New Commander, by SSgt Celeste Zuniga, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.